Mishnah 1

 "

-The Hebrew word oseek, translated as "occupies himself," relates to
+The Hebrew word oseek, translated as "occupies himself,"

-Just as a businessman's attention is never totally diverted from his business,
+his commercial enterprise.
+Just as a businessman's attention is never

-the Torah should always be the focus of our attention.
+totally diverted from his business, the Torah should always be the focus

 Lubavitcher Rebbe